How is Medical Waste Disposed of: Where Does It Go?

 The waste must also be packaged in accordance with the DOT and local regulations.
 Some materials require strict labeling and packaging requirements.
 Institutions can work with their medical waste disposal service providers to make sure they understand all the specific guidelines.

-4. Treatment and Disposal
+Step 4: Treatment and Disposal

 Where Does Medical Waste Go?

 Medical waste is typically taken to a medical waste treatment facility for proper disposal.
 This may include incineration, autoclaving, or chemical treatment, depending on the type of waste and regulations.
+Medical waste incinerators operate at extremely high temperatures, often exceeding 800 degrees Celsius, to effectively destroy pathogens and ensure complete sterilization, especially for hazardous waste like pathological and pharmaceutical waste.
 For example, pathological waste must always be incinerated.
-Other types of medical waste may be disinfected through autoclaving or other methods and then sent to landfills.

 Incineration